 Will musicians and staff follow these protocols?

 All musicians, guest artists, staff, and volunteers are required to show proof of vaccination.
 (Reasonable accommodations will be made for those who qualify.)
-While performers are not required to wear masks onstage, they and all other staff and volunteers are required to wear masks while working offstage or attending indoor public events.
+While instrumentalists are not required to wear masks on stage, all Tanglewood Festival Chorus members will be masked, along with staff and volunteers working offstage or attending indoor public events.

 Will performances have intermissions?